 Household Budget Comparison: London vs. UK

-Households in London spend 19% more than typical UK households, on average, which amount to over £5,500 each year.
+Households in London spend 19% more than typical UK households on average, which amount to over £5,500 each year—no wonder the average Londoners carries £11,700 of personal debt, more than any other region.
 Not surprisingly, the budget category that stands out the most is housing (including fuel and power), where Londoners spend 49% or £3,000 more than UK averages.
 Londoners also spend more on restaurants and hotels, personal care, insurance, clothing, education, communication, holiday spending, health care and household goods and services.

 There are a few budget categories where Londoners spend less than typical UK households: transport, recreation & culture and alcohol & tobacco.